NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.2 =
+This update adds support for menu footers, so you can add legal notices or other content (ie - "All dishes prepared in a kitchen that contains nuts.").
+Shortcodes can now display menu titles and post content.
+A POT file was added to make language translations easier for you.

 = 1.1.4 =
 This update fixes a small error that would appear if a menu contained a section with no menu items.